 Paul McEuen

-John A. Newman Professor of Physical Science
+John A. Newman Emeritus Professor of Physical Science

 The science and technology of nanostructures, particularly carbon-based systems such as nanotubes and graphene; novel fabrication techniques at the nanometer scale; micro- and nanoscale machines and active matter; assembly and measurement of chemical and biological nanostructures